qoherent/ria-hub-docs/docs/content/.Installation/from-package.en-us.md

 ### Arch Linux

-The rolling release distribution has [Gitea](https://www.archlinux.org/packages/extra/x86_64/gitea/) in their official extra repository and package updates are provided with new Gitea releases.
+The rolling release distribution has [RIA Hub](https://www.archlinux.org/packages/extra/x86_64/gitea/) in their official extra repository and package updates are provided with new RIA Hub releases.

 ```sh
 pacman -S gitea